sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_12_secure_embedding_into_streamlit/embedding_9_secure_embedding_into_streamlit.md

 tags: default
 lastUpdated: 2023-07-18

-# 12: Embedding Sigma in Streamlit Applications
+# Embedding 12: Secure Embedding into Streamlit
 <!-- The above name is what appears on the website and is searchable. -->

 ## Overview